openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/variables.rst

       The default value for :term:`MIRRORS` is defined in the ``meta/classes-global/mirrors.bbclass`` file in the core metadata layer.

+      See the definition of this variable in the BitBake Manual for more
+      details: :term:`bitbake:MIRRORS`.

    :term:`MLPREFIX`
       Specifies a prefix has been added to :term:`PN` to create a special version of a recipe or package (i.e. a Multilib version).
 The